 When a new aluminum extrusion is created it is known as having a “mill finish” or also referred to as having no finish or “as extruded” finish.
 Additional finishing processes may be performed on aluminum extrusions to achieve the desired look.
 The aluminum can have the color, texture, or brightness modified to change the appearance of the aluminum’s finish.
 Aluminum can be finished by buffing, polishing, straight lining, anodizing, painting or powder coating.
 Adding a custom finish can greatly enhance the value and appeal of aluminum extrusion products.

-Benefits of Aluminum Extrusions
+What Are the Benefits of Aluminum Extrusions?

 The use of aluminum has become a versatile and stable means of producing simple to complex aluminum shapes.
-Aluminum extrusions have many uses in Architectural Millwork, Marine, OEM, RV & Trailer Restaurants & Hospitality, Signs, Specialty Vehicles, Store Fixture and Displays, and custom applications.
+Aluminum extrusions have many uses in Architectural Millwork, Marine, OEM, RV & Trailer Restaurants & Hospitality, Signs, Specialty Vehicles, Store Fixtures and Displays, and custom applications.

 Because aluminum is strong, resistant to rust and corrosion, easy to fabricate, and 100% recyclable it is often selected as the material of choice for structural and building materials.
 Aluminum can be easily formed, machined, and cast because of its malleability.
 Aluminum is a versatile and cost-effective material used in many applications.

-Advantages of Aluminum Extrusions
+What Are The Advantages of Aluminum Extrusions?